AdobeDocs/experience-platform.en/help/query-service/use-cases/bot-filtering.md

 By reading this document you have a better understanding of how to use [!DNL Query Service] and machine learning to determine and filter bot activity.

-Other documents that demonstrate the benefits of [!DNL Query Service] to your organization’s strategic business insights are the [abandoned browse use case](./abandoned-browse.md) example.
+Other documents that demonstrate the benefits of [!DNL Query Service] to your organization's strategic business insights are the [abandoned browse use case](./abandoned-browse.md) example.